OVERVIEW

 The admin portal allowed administrative staff to:

-Search for classes using identifiers such as CRN or tutor
+Search classes by CRN or tutor

-Review historical attendance (up to 3 months)
+Review and override historical attendance (up to 3 months)

 Perform bulk updates in cases such as system issues